AjkayAlan/ansible-rpi-docker-homelab-alan/README.md

 # ansible-rpi-docker-homelab-alan

-An ansible playbook to set up my homelab stuff using Docker via Ansible
+An ansible playbook to set up my homelab stuff on Ubuntu 24 using Docker via Ansible

 ## Running